One of our readers sent me an email that really touched me:

 Hannah, my heart goes out to you.
 As a mother of three adult children who has gone though the college years with all of its glories and pitfalls, I can only try to put myself in your shoes and let you know what I would do:

 My son would need to get a game plan — and fast.
 Otherwise, by the time he gets his face out of the fake world of online gaming, this crucial part of his life will have passed him by.
+After all, none of his gaming gear would be there to assist him in real life.
 I would need to take action soon or I would find myself enabling my son to continue this lifestyle indefinitely.
 And that would be tragic.

 I would sit down with my son and have the BIG TALK and have David on board as well.
 My emotional ducks would need to be in a row beforehand, strength is necessary for chats like these — my son’s future is at stake.